Assessments with Us

 In this appointment we discuss the outcome of the assessment.
 This appointment is typically for parents/guardians however the young person is welcome to attend.
 The clinician will explain the reasons for their outcome and talk through any further next steps.
 This is an opportunity for parents/guardians and the young person to ask questions and receive tailored support.
 After this final appointment, a report will be sent out detailing the information gathered during the assessment, the outcome and helpful resources.

-School Age ADHD Assessment (Virtual)
+ADHD Assessment

 Screening Appointment